Skip to content

 Direct application

-You can apply directly if you've got relevant experience.
-Qualifications or experience in joinery, furniture making, engineering, welding, restoration or plumbing can help.
-It may also help if you've worked with boats or at sea before.
+You can apply directly if you've got relevant skills.
+Qualifications and experience in joinery, electrics, engineering, welding or plumbing can help.

 More information